 Mission

-The Foundation's mission is to enhance learning, workforce training and economic development in Central Florida through philanthropic support for Valencia College (the “College”), including support for scholarships, teaching chairs, programs and buildings.
+The Foundation's mission is to advance and serve the Valencia College (the “College”) community through partnerships and philanthropy.
+The Valencia College Foundation provides essential philanthropic support for the College, and its students beyond what state aid and tuition provides.
+The Foundation works to enhance learning, workforce training and economic development in Central Florida through philanthropic support for the College , including support for scholarships, faculty excellence, programs and buildings.
 The Foundation is certified by, serves as a direct support organization of, and is the official fundraising organization for the College.
-The Foundation and the College have executed and shall maintain a written Certification Agreement relating to the Foundation’s status as a direct support organization of the College and setting forth their respective obligations related to the certification.
+The Foundation and the College have executed and shall maintain a written agreement relating to the Foundation’s status as a direct support organization of the College and setting forth their respective obligations related to the certification.

 ARTICLE III